 Here’s how our grant works:

 Think up a great idea that will contribute to and support the Hobsonville Point community – something that will build connections between neighbours, showcase local talents and cultures, help people make new friends and make the most of our unique spot on Auckland’s Upper Harbour.
+Note your event must be held after the closing dates below.

 When you can apply